ArmandFS/doc-summ-llm/README.md

 # 🤖 Chat with PDF locally using Ollama + LangChain 🤖
 #### Original Project Idea by @Tony Kimpkemboi on Youtube

-This project is demonstrates an implemention of a local RAG (Retrieval Augmented Generation) that lets you chat with your PDF documents using Ollama and LangChain.
+This project demonstrates an implemention of a local RAG (Retrieval Augmented Generation) that lets you chat with your PDF documents using Ollama and LangChain.
 For experimentation purposes, this project is tested in a Jupyter Notebook Environment.

 ## ✨ Features ✨